Audit Committee Effectiveness: What Works Best, 4th Edition

 By: PricewaterhouseCoopers LLP

 This book is intended to be a practical guide, providing information and best practices on topics that are most relevant to the audit committee to enhance performance and effectiveness.
-Clearly, the audit committee's role in ensuring accurate and transparent disclosure is more difficult and challenging than ever - increased expectations by shareholders, regulators, and other stakeholders; heightened scrutiny when things go wrong; more responsibility for risk management; and more focus on the need for fraud prevention.
+Clearly, the audit committee's role in ensuring accurate and transparent disclosure is more difficult and challenging than ever, given increased expectations by shareholders, regulators, and other stakeholders; heightened scrutiny when things go wrong; more responsibility for risk management; and more focus on the need for fraud prevention.
 The bottom line is that people expect more from audit committees today, and this publication provides insight into leading practices that can help committees meet those expectations.

 The Audit Committee Handbook, Fifth Edition